 At every stage of the grinding process, the OXO keeps everything contained, so you end up with a minimum of grinds dusting your countertop.
 The two biggest sources of messes in grinding is in transferring grinds from the burrs to the receptacle, and then from the receptacle to your coffee making device.
 TheOXO has a chute down into its grounds receptacle that prevents any coffee from shooting our to the side and getting all over your counter as it's being ground.
 Most other models have some issues with static electricity build-up, resulting in grounds sticking to their container and getting everywhere when you try to scoop or bump them out into your coffee maker.
 The OXO avoids this issue due to its very consistent grind size (no coffee 'dust' that is particularly prone to static), a cylindrical ground container with no corners for coffee to get stuck in, and stainless steel construction that it less prone to static build-up.
 This results in coffee grounds easily pouring out of the container with no fuss or mess.

 This is the only area where the OXO isn't a field leader.
 In our testing we didn't find the noise it emitted to be particularly grating, but it is certainly loud enough to wake someone that is sleeping in the next room.
 We certainly wouldn't call this a dealbreaker, but if you live with light sleepers that don't wake up as early as you do, this machine might not make you very popular.
 The only model we've tested that is relatively quiet and can get anywhere near the taste Quality of the OXO is the Cuisinart Deluxe Grind.
-It lists for $150, which is a bit more than the OXO, but it has recently been selling for a bit less online, so it's worth checking out if you're looking for something quiet.
+It lists for a bit more than the OXO, but it has recently been selling for a bit less online, so it's worth checking out if you're looking for something quiet.

-At $100 the OXO Conical Burr is fairly middle-of-the-road when it comes to price, yet it makes some of the best coffee we've tasted.
+The OXO Conical Burr is fairly middle-of-the-road when it comes to price, yet it makes some of the best coffee we've tasted.
 That combination makes it far and away the best value-per-dollar that we've come across.
 If you're on a tighter budget the KitchenAid Blade can still upgrade your coffee game over that of pre-ground fare, but it is a large step down from the OXO in terms of taste quality.